 Accomac is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 512 people and just one neighborhood, Accomac is the 330th largest community in Virginia.

-When you are in Accomac, you'll notice that it is more blue-collar than most other communities in America.
-54.72% of Accomac’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Accomac is generally considered to be a blue-collar town.
+54.72% of the Accomac workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Accomac is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Accomac who work in healthcare suport services (15.41%), management occupations (6.60%), and office and administrative support (4.09%).

 Compared to the rest of the country, citizens of Accomac spend much less time in their cars: on average, their commute to work is only 14.71 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.